Adnaan-Thadathil/Sale-Prediction-Retail-Project/README.md

-# Sale-Prediction-Retail-Project

-Sale Prediction For Retail
-Sales Forecasting using ARIMA
+# Retail Daily Sales Prediction With ARIMA
-Overview
-	• Predict daily revenue using time series modeling Dataset
-	• Online Retail Dataset
-Steps
-	• Data cleaning
-	• EDA
-	• Stationarity testing
-	• ARIMA modeling
-	• Evaluation
-Results
-	• MAE: X
-	• RMSE: X

-Summary of results.
-After cleaning and aggregating the online retail dataset, we applied ARIMA(1,1,1) to forecast daily sales.
-The original series was non-stationary (ADF p = 0.78), so differencing was applied to achieve stationarity (ADF p ≈ 0).
-The AR(1) and MA(1) coefficients indicate that yesterday’s sales and previous forecast errors significantly affect today’s sales.
-Model accuracy metrics show MAE ≈ 21,866 and RMSE ≈ 32,530, meaning the forecasts are reasonably accurate given the scale of daily sales.
-These results suggest predictable short-term trends, which can inform inventory and sales planning.
-Limitations include inability to capture external events such as promotions or holidays.
+Adnaan Thadathil, [insert Full Name here]
+Department of Computer Science, Delaware State University, Dover, Delaware 19901

+Retail businesses rely heavily on accurate sales forecasting to optimize inventory management, staffing, and strategic planning.
+However, predicting daily sales can be challenging due to fluctuations in customer demand and external influences.
+This project addresses the problem of forecasting retail sales by applying time series modeling techniques to historical transaction data.
+The objective of this project is to test and develop a model that can predict daily revenue using a Retail Dataset from UC Irvine Machine Learning Repository.
+To achieve this, the dataset was first cleaned and preprocessed to remove missing values, duplicates, and irrelevant entries.
+Exploratory Data Analysis (EDA) was then conducted to identify trends, seasonality, and anomalies in the data.
+Stationarity of the time series was evaluated using the Augmented Dickey-Fuller (ADF) test, which initially indicated non-stationarity (p = 0.78).
+First-order differencing was applied to stabilize the mean, resulting in a stationary series (ADF p ≈ 0).
+An ARIMA(1,1,1) model was subsequently implemented to capture temporal dependencies in the data.
+The results demonstrate that both autoregressive (AR(1)) and moving average (MA(1)) components significantly influence sales predictions, indicating that past sales values and prior forecast errors play a key role in determining future revenue.
+The model achieved a Mean Absolute Error (MAE) of approximately 21,866 and a Root Mean Squared Error (RMSE) of approximately 32,530, suggesting a reasonable level of accuracy given the scale and variability of daily sales.